CBN News Confronts Hostile Smugglers at Dangerous Point on Central America's Human Pipeline

 "They're privileged!
 And we never treat them badly," he claimed.
 "It's only four days to the camps in Panama."

-After two days of searching, we finally found the right place before Holton was immediately surrounded by angry smugglers.
+After two days of searching, we finally found the right place before Holton was immediately surrounded by confrontational smugglers.

 "The migrants are starting their hike now but the smugglers are telling me I can't go any further.
-They are telling me I can't," Holton said on camera as a smuggler grabbed him.
+They are telling me I can't," Holton said on camera as a smuggler pushed him.

+CBN News correspondent Chuck Holton encounters human smugglers near the Darien Gap

 "I can't go any further there and they are telling me I've got to leave.
 They don't want me filming this... they obviously don't want this story coming out," he said as the smugglers continued to physically block his path while yelling at him.